 - anti-anxiety drugs

-Not every person with dementia will need these medications and there are other methods to help manage these symptoms.
-Some people may need medication for a short period of time.
+Not every person with dementia will need these medications; there are other methods to help manage these symptoms.
+Some people may need medication for a short period.

 A decision to prescribe these medications should involve a full assessment of the person with dementia, their physical health and well-being.
-A Psychiatrist of Old Age may be introduced in order to carry out this assessment and help manage the symptoms.
+A Psychiatrist of Old Age may be introduced to carry out this assessment and help manage the symptoms.
 Areas such as unrecognised pain, eyesight, hearing and dental health should be explored to see if there are any other causes for the behaviour.
-It may be possible that the behaviour is a result of something in the environment triggering a response.
+It may be possible that the behaviour results from something in the environment triggering a response.

-Talk to the doctor about daily routines, likes and dislikes so they can build a full picture and help to identify what is triggering the behaviour.
-There are lots of ways to manage symptoms and behaviours that may emerge, medication is one option which may or may not be suitable.
+Talk to the doctor about daily routines, likes and dislikes so they can build a complete picture and help to identify what is triggering the behaviour.
+There are many ways to manage symptoms and behaviours that may emerge, and medication is one option that may or may not be suitable.

 For further information:

 - Visit your GP or pharmacist.

 - Visit www.dontforget.ie